-The group has two trading entities; one non trading financing entity which holds listed debt; and a number of other non trading entities.
+The group has two trading entities; two non trading financing entities which hold listed debt; and a number of other non trading entities.
 Our audit scope includes a full scope audit of one of the trading entities, which contributes more than 95% of the group's EBITDA and 98% of the group's revenue and the full scope of audit of two other components.
+Audit procedures over certain financial statements line items were performed for one further component.
 The majority of the audit effort in relation to controls and substantive testing was performed at the significant trading entity level.